Fake CoinDCX domain scam led to co-founders’ arrests before Thane court granted bail

 The operational question is whether police identify or arrest the alleged impersonators behind coindcx.pro and any associated Telegram or social accounts referenced in the case narrative.
 Without that, the story remains asymmetric: the brand owner absorbs the headline damage while the spoofing network stays mobile.

 CoinDCX has positioned impersonation as a scaled threat, saying it reported more than 1,200 fake websites impersonating its platform between April 2024 and January 2026.
 It also announced a 100 crore rupee ($10.76 million) initiative called the Digital Suraksha Network (DSN), including an AI-driven WhatsApp helpline, APIs for sharing fraud-related data, and collaboration with law enforcement for training and improved response.
-Milestones on helpline availability, integrations, and training cadence will be the measurable tells.
+Milestones on helpline availability, API integrations, and training cadence will be the measurable tells.

 A final unknown is the money trail.
-The case coverage does not specify whether the alleged fraud used rails, crypto transfers, or a mix, and it is unclear whether any funds were traced or recovered.
+The case coverage does not specify whether the alleged fraud used fiat rails, crypto transfers, or a mix, and it is unclear whether any funds were traced or recovered.

 I don’t treat this as an exchange-solvency story.
 The court’s bail order and “no prima facie case” language pushes it toward an impersonation narrative, and CoinDCX’s claim that no related funds hit its systems supports that framing.